lando/lando/examples/mysql-export/README.md

 # Get DB connection info
 lando info

-# Import the test db
+# Import the test db to both databases
 lando db-import test.sql
+lando db-import -h database2 test.sql

 # See export options
 lando db-export -- --help

-# Drop into a mysql shell on the target DB
-lando mysql

-# Verify that we have a 'users' table
+# Verify that we have a 'users' table on both databases
 # NOTE: This will only work if the auto-import on Lando start was successful
-lando mysql -e "show tables;"
+lando mysql data1 -e "show tables;" lando mysql -h database2 database -e "show tables;"

-# Export the contents of the db
+# Export the contents of the dbs
 lando db-export
+lando db-export -h database2
 ```